About Unclaimed Funds

 Unclaimed Funds are assets that have existed in accounts or deposits that were inactive for a long period, usually five or more years.
 After this dormant period, holders of these accounts are required by Ohio law to turn them over to the Ohio Department of Commerce if the holder is unable to locate the owner of the funds.

 These funds are held by the state until claimed by the rightful owner.
-The Ohio Unclaimed Funds list is easily searchable on line.
+The Ohio Unclaimed Funds list is accessible online.
 Periodically, the state publishes this list in the major newspaper of each county.

 Types of Funds

 Unclaimed fund accounts come from a variety of sources, such as:

 - Forgotten rent or utility deposits